 Fish oil is one of the richest sources of good-for-you omega-3 fatty acids, particularly long-chain fatty acids such as eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA), which are very important for your health.

 These long-chain fatty acids — which most people believe to be found in fish — actually originate from sea plants like seaweed and algae.
 Oily fish species like tuna, anchovies, and mackerel are rich sources of EPA and DHA because they consume phytoplankton that consumed microalgae.

 But since fish oil is an animal-based product, it’s not a good alternative for anyone following a plant-based diet.
-As a result, I’ve included three vegan fish oil alternatives below:
+As a result, I’ve included four vegan fish oil alternatives below: